teler-sh/teler/README.md

 #### Whitelists

-You can also add whitelists (processed as _regExp_) to teler configuration.
+You can also add whitelists to teler configuration.

 ```yaml
 rules: